Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Definition of SL schemes

 \section{Definition of SL schemes}

-In this section we propose a class of monotone approximation schemes for \eqref{E}--\eqref{IV} which we call Semi-Lagrangian or SL schemes.
+In this section we propose a class of approximation schemes for \eqref{E}--\eqref{IV} which we call Semi-Lagrangian or SL schemes.
 This class includes (parabolic versions of) the ``control schemes'' of Menaldi \cite{M} and Camilli and Falcone \cite{CF:Appr} and the monotone schemes of Crandall and Lions \cite{CL:MCM}.
-It also includes SL schemes for first order Bellman equations \cite{CD,F}, and it allows for more effective versions of these schemes as discussed in Section \ref{Sec:Ex}.
-For a motivation for the name, we refer to Remark \ref{rem_name}.
-For the time discretization we propose a generalized mid-point rule that includes explicit, implicit, and a second order Crank-Nicolson like approximation.
-Note that the equation is non-smooth in general, so the usual way of defining a Crank-Nicolson scheme would only give a first order scheme in time.
+It also includes SL schemes for first order Bellman equations \cite{CD,F}, and some new versions as discussed in Section \ref{Sec:Ex}.
+For a motivation for the name, see Remark \ref{rem_name}.
+For the time discretization we use a new generalized mid-point rule that includes explicit, implicit, and a second order Crank-Nicolson like approximations.
+Since the equation is non-smooth in general, the usual way of defining a Crank-Nicolson scheme \cite{crank47apm} only gives a first order accurate scheme in time.